Argonauts: Aeëtes

 At Aphrodite's instigation, the witch conceived a passion for the man.
 Fearing that Jason might be destroyed by the bulls, she, keeping the thing from her father, promised to help him yoke the bulls and deliver the fleece to him.
 Medea also asked the hero to swear to have her become his wife and take her with him on the voyage to Greece.
 When Jason swore to do so, she aided him to be freed from all danger, for she gave him a drug with which she bade him anoint his shield, spear, and body when he was about to yoke the bulls; for she said that, anointed with it, for a single day he could be harmed neither by fire nor by iron.
 She signified to him that when the teeth were sown, armed men would spring up from the ground against him; and when he saw a knot of them he was to throw stones into their midst from a distance.
 When the men fought each other about that, he was taken to kill them.
 On hearing that, Jason anointed himself with the drug.
 He arrived to the grove of the temple and sought the bulls.
 And, even though they charged him with a flame of fire, he managed to yoke them.
 Then, when he had sown the teeth, armed men rose from the ground; and where he saw several together, he pelted them unseen with stones, and when they fought each other, he drew near and slew them.
-However, though the bulls were yoked, Aeetes did not give Jason the fleece for he wished to burn down the Argo and kill the crew.
+However, though the bulls were yoked, Aeëtes did not give Jason the fleece for he wished to burn down the Argo and kill the crew.
 But before he could do so, Medea brought Jason by night to the shrine.
 Having lulled the dragon that guarded it to sleep with her drugs, she possessed herself of the fleece.
 In Jason's company, she came to the Argo, and the Argonauts put to sea by night to set off to their country.